 Breanna Young is a partner at Starnes Davis Florie and serves as the firm’s Associate Training Partner and on the firm’s recruiting committee.
 Breanna’s practice is focused primarily in the areas of labor and employment law.
 She also practices in the field of government and public litigation.
 Breanna regularly deals with Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Fair Labor Standards Act, the Family Medical Leave Act, and state non-competition laws.
 She represents both public and private employers in all types of labor and employment litigation in state and federal court and before administrative agencies.
 In addition to her litigation experience, Breanna routinely advises employers in making employment decisions and developing policies that reduce the risk of being sued by employees.
 Breanna graduated summa cum laude from both the University of Alabama and the University of Alabama School of Law.

 - Recognized as a “leading individual” in the field of Labor and Employment by Chambers USA

-- Named a Rising Star for the state of Alabama by the 2016-2017 editions of Mid-South Lawyers magazine
+- Named a Rising Star for the state of Alabama by Mid-South Lawyers magazine

 - Elected to the Order of the Coif